 Hoarded items, such as decaying food, trash, and dirty clothes, could also lead to foul odor, mold growth, and pest infestations.
 These issues can easily spread through the walls and vents, thus affecting other units or houses.

 When hoarding becomes out of control, a homeowner’s collection may even become visible from the outside.
 It may extend past their garage, patio, or deck.
 Thus, hoarding can also affect the property values in your community.

 Is Hoarding Against the Law?

 Hoarding is now a recognized mental disorder or disability.
 Hoarders are protected under the Fair Housing Act (FHA) and the American Disabilities Act (ADA) as well as several local and state housing laws.
 Associations cannot deny or evict homeowners because they are hoarders.
-Homeowners who have hoarding disorder are also eligible to receive reasonable accommodations on the basis of their disability.
+Homeowners who have hoarding disorders are also eligible to receive reasonable accommodations on the basis of their disability.